 Abnormal Capillary Refill Time

-We talked about conditions associated with pale gums, but what about gums that take a longer than normal to resume their color?
-According to Pet Education, a prolonged capillary refill time (more than 2 seconds) signifies that the blood is not flowing adequately.
+We talked about conditions associated with pale gums, but what about gums that take longer than normal to resume their color?
+According to Pet Education, a prolonged capillary refill time (more than two seconds) signifies that the blood is not flowing adequately.
 Affected pets are not getting enough oxygen to their tissues.
 The following are just some possible causes of prolonged capillary refill times in dogs:

 - Shock.
 In this case, the dog is experiencing decreased blood volume.
 Affected dogs may be lethargic and exhibit low blood pressure, low pulse, cold feet, rapid breathing, and prolonged capillary refill times.
 The causes of shock are many and include exposure to rat poison or toxins and internal bleeding.

 - Dehydration.
 In this case, the volume of water within the dog's bloodstream falls, making blood thicker and more concentrated.
 This makes it more difficult to circulate, and as a consequence, those capillaries become slow to fill.
-Causes for dehydration include fever, heat stroke, or excess fluid loss from vomiting or diarrhea.
+Causes of dehydration include fever, heatstroke, or excess fluid loss from vomiting or diarrhea.
 Along with prolonged capillary refill times, dehydrated dogs may exhibit sunken eyes, dry mouth and gums, or poor skin elasticity which can be tested by gently pulling up the skin at the scruff area.
 If the skin fails to immediately spring back to its normal position, your dog is dehydrated and most likely needs vet attention.